guipdutra/awesome-geek-podcasts/README.md

 * [TTL Podcast](http://ttlpodcast.com/) - The TTL Podcast, hosted by Rebecca Murphey, features conversations with front-end developers at large organizations about how they do their jobs.
 * [Ubuntu Podcast](http://ubuntupodcast.org) - A lively and upbeat podcast made by members of the Ubuntu UK LoCo that includes news, discussion and interviews from the Ubuntu and Open Source communities.
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com) - Interviews with people that are making the PHP community special.
-* [Web of Tomorrow](http://www.weboftomorrowpodcast.com/) - Podcast about JavaScript and front-end web development.
+* [Web of Tomorrow](https://www.orbit.fm/weboftomorrow/) - A podcast about the web and the people who build it.
 * [Why Are Computers](http://whyarecomputers.com/) - A podcast about computers and computer programs and why.
 * [WIRED's Webmonkey Podcast](http://www.wired.com/series/webmonkey) - Glance behind the scenes of WIRED.com with the tech team.